gabrielgiordan/robots-vs-dinosaurs/README.md

 #### Heroku

-The project has a `Procfile` file for Heroku deployment which can be executed with **Heroku Git** or **Heroku GitHub** integration which support automatic deployment on a specific branch.
+The project has a `Procfile` file for Heroku deployment which can be executed with **Heroku Git** or **Heroku GitHub** integration which supports automatic deployment on a branch of choice.

 ### Curl e.g. <a name="curl"></a>